leapcode/soledad/docs/auth.rst

 Special credentials for local services
 --------------------------------------

-Some special credentials can be added into a file and then configured in the Soledad Server configuration file.
+Some special credentials can be added into a file (``/etc/soledad/incoming.tokens``, by default) and then configured in the Soledad Server configuration file.
 Currently, the only special credential provided is for the `/incoming` API.